-The Lake Alta hike Queenstown is a short and easily-accessible alpine hike located high up on the Remarkables Mountain Range above Queenstown.
+Explore the short and easily accessible alpine hike located high up on the Remarkables Mountain Range above Queenstown.

 Even if you’re not a LoTR fan (how could you not be), a drive up the Remarkables range and a short 1-hour return hike to Lake Alta should be on anybody’s Queenstown bucket list.

-Access to the Lake Alta hike Queenstown is located directly from the car park at the Remarkables ski area.
-Getting here takes approximately 30 minutes from Queentown central.
+Access to the Lake Alta hike is located directly from the car park at the Remarkables ski area.
+Getting here takes approximately 30 minutes from Queenstown Central.

 You'll need to turn off on State Highway 6 (SH6) at the signposted junction to the ski area.
 From here, it's a steep, winding, but well-maintained road that climbs all the way up the mountain slope.